113741090a/Density_Decomposition/README.md

 - [License](#license)

 ## Data Preprocessing
 The code for data preprocessing can be found in the 'data-preprocessing' folder.
 The input data should be in a bipartite representation of a (hyper)graph, following this format: each line should consist of 'u v', representing the edge (u, v) in the bipartite graph.
+Our data is sourced from https://snap.stanford.edu/.
+While certain graphs are immediately usable, others require the removal of irrelevant text from the initial section of the downloaded file.
+To achieve this, you can utilize a Python script located at data-preprocessing/process.py.

 Additionally, for a normal graph provided in the format where each line is 'u v', denoting the edge (u, v) in the normal graph, we offer scripts to convert the normal graph into its bipartite representation and its bipartite double cover.